hlascelles/samudra/pages/team.md

 - image: team-join-us.png
   title: Would you like to join us?
   text: Waste management is a truly multidisciplinary affair.
 Whether you are a chemist, an engineer, a graphic designer, a lawyer, an expert in communications or finance, or simply an awesome individual, we can achieve more with your help.
-If you like what we are doing, <a href="mailto:hello@samudra.world">let's discuss how we can grow together!</a>
+If you like what we are doing, <a href="mailto:hello@samudra.world" target="_blank">let's discuss how we can grow together!</a>
   anchor: you
 ---